LinkedDataFragments/Article-Declarative-Hypermedia-Responses/content/approaches.md

 </figcaption>
 </figure>

-The advantages of this approach is that it is very simple to set up, and it is easily _discoverable_.
+The advantages of this approach are that it is very simple to set up, and is easily _discoverable_.
 However, it has some significant disadvantages.
 For one, as each response type requires a separate RDF type, and clients need explicit support for a potentially huge number of types.
-Instead of small functional building blocks that can be reused, service providers would have to define new types for each interface that offers different functionality.
+Instead of having small reusable functional building blocks, new types have to be defined for each interface that offers different functionality.
-As opposed to indirect hierarchical types as is the case with [MIME types](cite:citesAsAuthority mimetypes), RDF enables more explicit basic composition of types by attaching multiple RDF types and RDF subclassing.
+As opposed to indirect hierarchical types as is the case with [MIME types](cite:citesAsAuthority mimetypes), RDF enables more explicit basic composition of types by attaching multiple types and subclassing.

 ### SHACL Shapes
 {:#approach-shacl}

-The SHACL vocabulary is primarily used for defining shape constraints to validate RDF graphs against.
-Instead of using it for validation, we can use SHACL to just describe the shape of our responses.
+The SHACL vocabulary is designed for defining shape constraints to validate RDF graphs against, which allows us to describe the shape of our responses.
 In our TPF use case, we could make our search form a parameterizable shape, and declare the triple pattern query as a [SPARQL](cite:citesAsAuthority spec:sparqllang) `SELECT` query, as shown in [](#approach-shacl).